gabrielmaialva33/discord-video-stream/README.md

 <br>

+> [!CAUTION]
+> Using any kind of automation programs on your account can result in your account getting permanently banned by
+> Discord.
+Use at your own risk

 ## :bookmark: About

 This project implements the custom Discord UDP protocol for sending media.
 Since Discord is likely change their custom